bruchansky/clublasers-unity/README.md

 # Club Lasers in Unity
 Simple code to develop club lasers in Unity

+The code is used in the [Immersions VJ](https://bruchansky.name/immersionsvj/) app.
+Get the app on the [App Store](https://apps.apple.com/app/immersions-vj/id6445908343).

 ## Installation
 - Download the clublaser package
 - Import the package into your project.
 It will add a prefab and a script to your assets